gmf05/nba/README.md

-# nba analysis code
-## Scripts to scrape and analyze box scores, play-by-play, and shot charts from NBA.com.
+# Scripts to scrape and analyze box scores, play-by-play, and shot charts from NBA.com.

 Data collection is done via savejson.py, which can be run via the command line: